Hi, I am a Ph.D. candidate (expected to graduate 2018 Spring) at Johns Hopkins University,

 working with my great supervisors Benjamin Van Durme and Matt Post.

-My research interest is the intersection of Natural Language Processing, Psycholinguistics, and Machine Learning.
+My research interest is the intersection of Natural Language Processing, Machine Learning, and Psycholinguistics.

 My long-term research questions are (1) How do people produce and understand languages robustly; and (2) how can I build such a robust language processing mechanism for computers to interact with people via natural language?